kazurayam/KatalonDiscussion6967/README.md

-Custom Katalon Keyword: FindElementsByXpath.getElementContentAsList(String xpath)
+Custom Katalon Keyword: FindElementsByXpath.getElementContentAsList(String xpath4elements)
 =====

 # What is this?